mkhosla-ucsd/cogs138/pages/syllabus.md

 ## Course Materials
 - There is **no** textbook
 - All course materials are provided through **this website**
-- ClassQuestion will be used for iecture polling and attedance
+- ClassQuestion will be used during lectures to get feedback
 - Piazza will be used for general Q&A
 - Gradescope will be used for assignment/project submissions and taking quizzes/exams